okbob/plpgsql_check/README.md

     NOTICE:  #0 <<- end of block (elapsed time=0.754 ms)

 The number after `#` is a execution frame counter (this number is related to depth of error context stack).
 It allows to pair start and end of function.
+Attention - the initial depth of error context stack can be different in dependency on environment (and used protocol).

 Tracing is enabled by setting `plpgsql_check.tracer` to `on`.
 Attention - enabling this behaviour has significant negative impact on performance (unlike the profiler).
 You can set a level for output used by